MobilityData/gtfs.org/docs/extensions/fares-v2.md

 ## In Progress Fares v2 Work

-The GTFS community is currently working on finalizing the <a href="https://share.mobilitydata.org/fare-containers-to-fare-payment-types-proposal" target="_blank">fare_payment_options.txt (formerly fare_containers.txt)</a> proposal.
+The GTFS community is currently working on finalizing the <a href="https://share.mobilitydata.org/fare-containers-to-fare-payment-types-proposal" target="_blank">fare containers</a> proposal.

 Items currently in discussion include:

-- Creating a fare_payment_options_groups.txt file
+- Creating a fare containers file
-- Aligning on what types should be included in the enumeration for `fare_payment_option_type`
+- Aligning on what types should be included in the enumeration for fare container options

 <a class="button no-icon" href=https://share.mobilitydata.org/slack>Join #gtfs-fares on Slack</a><a class="button no-icon" href=https://www.eventbrite.ca/e/specifications-discussions-gtfs-fares-v2-monthly-meetings-tickets-522966225057>See the meeting schedule</a><a class="button no-icon" href=https://docs.google.com/document/d/1d3g5bMXupdElCKrdv6rhFNN11mrQgEk-ibA7wdqVLTU/edit>See meeting notes</a>